Dogs That Bark & Lunge On Leash

 Self-Preservation Mode

-Much like a cornered dog that bites as a defense mechanism, if a dog on a leash feels thwarted (prevent from doing something), trapped (forced to endure something unwanted) or on the defense (desiring to ward off or compete with an approaching trigger), the resulting frustration can cause them to get over-aroused to the point of triggering a fight or flight response.
+Much like a cornered dog that bites as a defense mechanism, if a dog on a leash feels thwarted (prevented from doing something), trapped (forced to endure something unwanted), or on the defense (desiring to ward off or compete with an approaching trigger), the resulting frustration can cause them to get over-aroused to the point of triggering a fight or flight response.

-The subsequent adrenaline surge, caused by a release of epinephrine hormone into the bloodstream, is what spurs your dog into action and causes them to bark and lunge so wildly at the end of the leash.
+The subsequent adrenaline surge, caused by a release of epinephrine hormone into the bloodstream spurs your dog into action and causes them to bark and lunge so wildly at the end of the leash.

 Over-stimulation with no outlet